a Complete Business Development Machine

 The more excellent your business is the more valuable it tends to be.
 It all turns out to be quite complementary.

 It does require work, but it may not be as difficult as you think.

 “Let’s make it the very best product!”

 Oh, and by the way, “Enjoy the process!”

 It is not possible for me to recognize and thank all those who have contributed to this effort.
 Hundreds of customers over the past 35 years have been my teachers and mentors, as well as their accountants, bankers, attorneys, and employees.
 There are, however, several who stand out: Rudy and Alma Puissegur, my father and mother, who were not only my parents, but my employers for the first four years of my career in the Systems World.
 Ralph Rust, my first accounting professor, who became one of my closest friends; Fred Cubberly, my first and primary instructor in The American Production and Inventory Society (APICS); Robert Chapman, who convincingly demonstrated, after I had been selling for 20 years, that even sales was done better Systematically; and more recently, Michael Obrzut, a colleague who taught me, among other things, the meaning and use of Core Values.
 It is Mike’s depictions that are used to outline much of the material that forms the chapter headings and sections within each chapter.

 Now, I can not end this section without calling attention to and thanking Shane Daily of Shanora, LLC.
-Without his knowledge, guidance, and hard work in creating this website (which is the platform for writing this book) and teaching me how to use it, I would never have begun.
-Teaching is a present tense verb; he is still doing it.
+Without his knowledge, guidance, and hard work, in creating this website (which is the platform for organizing my own thoughts as well as writing this book) and teaching me how to use it, I would never have begun the book.
+Shane perfectly balances the doing and teaching.
+He did all the things I did not want to do or could not do and had no interest in learning.
+He taught me, and is still teaching me, everything I want to learn.

 What this book is about